spitfire/precache_dev/README.md

 ## Requirements
 This is tested on a macOS Sierra system with `python 2.7.10`.
 No third party modules/eggs are required.

+**Reminder** Future releases will require the `requests` module to be installed, so please make sure you've got this in the environment that you run this in!

 ## Security
 Certain processes within this script rely on the `urllib2` module, and others utilise the system binary `/usr/bin/curl`; an assumption is made that these are both HTTPS capable.

 If you are concerned about any data from your MDM being interecepted, then you should avoid using the MDM capability and instead maintain a list of models to cache items for within the configuration file.

+## Bugs/issues/pull requests
+If you see bugs or issues with this, please raise an issue that includes the arguments that `precache.py` was run with.

+If you wish to contribute to testing various MDM API's, please raise an issue as well.
+I'm specifically looking for SimpleMDM and Meraki testers to start with.
+It will help if you're familiar with python.